Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 - Polarized: The plug cannot be inserted upside down, reversing the live and neutral.

-The BS1363 plug has other salient features such as a long earth pin which ensures that appliances are earthed during plug insertion, before the two power pins make contact.
+- Long Earth Pin which ensures that appliances are earthed during plug insertion, before the two power pins make contact

-Plugs normally have grips at the edges to facilitate easier removal.
+- Grips at the edges of the plug to facilitate easier removal

-The flex exits from the bottom of the plug to discourage removal by pulling on the plug.
+- The Flex exits from the bottom of the plug to discourage removal by pulling on the flex